Lightstreamer/Lightstreamer-example-Chat-adapter-SpringBoot/README.md

 You can easily expand your configurations using the generic template for [basic](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference.</i>

-## Install
+## Build and Run

-If you want to install a version of this demo in your local Lightstreamer Server, follow these steps:
+If you want to build and run a version of this demo with your local Lightstreamer Server, follow these steps (the project requires [Apache Maven](https://maven.apache.org/) installed on your system):

  - Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
  - Create a folder called `RemoteChat` in the `LS_HOME/adapters` folder.
  - Create a file named `adapters.xml` in the `RemoteChat` folder, with the contents from the section above.